Instructions for authors

 Submission of manuscript

-In order to submit a paper for publication, the authors should send a pdf file by e-mail to the address:
+To submit a paper for publication, authors should send a PDF file by email to:

-The prime criteria in accepting papers submitted for publication are:
+The primary criteria for accepting papers submitted for publication are:

 - clarity of exposition,